Jubril Okedina

-Jubril Adesope Okedina (born 26 October 2000) is a professional footballer who plays as a defender for League of Ireland Premier Division club Bohemians.
+Jubril Adesope Okedina (born 26 October 2000) is a professional footballer who plays as a defender for Barnsley.
 Born in England, he plays for the Malawi national team.

 Early and personal life

 Born and raised in Woolwich, Okedina attended Beths Grammar School in Bexley.

 Club career

 After beginning his career at Tottenham Hotspur, Okedina signed on loan for Cambridge United in January 2021.
 He made his senior debut on 12 January 2021, playing in the EFL Trophy against Oxford United.
 Okedina signed permanently to Cambridge in August 2021.
 Okedina signed a new three-year contract in July 2022.
 On 1 May 2024, he was transfer listed by the club.

 On 8 May 2025, the club announced he would be leaving in June when his contract expired.

 On 31 August 2025, Okedina signed an 18 month contract with League of Ireland Premier Division club Bohemians.
+He made just 3 appearances before the club confirmed in June 2026 that he had left the club by mutual consent to return to England.

+On 15 September 2026, Okedina signed for EFL League One club Barnsley.